-Currently in a legislative limbo, the proposed smart grid law provides for a 10-year plan to upgrade ComEd’s infrastructure with new technology better equipping the company to handle some of the massive storms of June and July.
+Currently in a legislative limbo, the proposed smart grid law provides for a 10-year plan to upgrade ComEd’s infrastructure with new technology better equipping the company to handle

 The law passed the state House of Representatives, 67-51, and the state Senate, 31-28.
 Gov. Quinn has promised to veto the bill according to Biss.
 “He (Quinn) told me in very strong language he would,” Biss said.

 According to Biss, the law is a favorite of state Sen. President John Cullerton (D-Chicago) who is using legislative procedures to keep it from the governor until he can persuade Quinn to sign it into law.

 During his presentation and in answer to several questions, ComEd External Affairs Manager Eric Duray claimed the smart grid was necessary and would enable better service.

 “It will let us know exactly who is out of power where,” Duray said.
 “It could have reduced initial outages (during the recent storms).”